 This honey glaze is so easy to make - just mix all the ingredients together in a small mixing bowl.
 The ingredients you will need are olive oil, garlic, ginger, soy sauce, honey, brown sugar, apple cider vinegar and tomato paste.

-You can use fresh ginger and garlic, or if you don’t have fresh available, just substitute with your favourite brand from a jar.
+You can use bottled ginger and garlic, or if you don't have fresh available, just substitute with your favourite brand from a jar.